david-beauchesne/FoodWeb-MultiStressors/fwms.md

 sensitivity and amplification (Figure \ref{vulnerability}).
 There are however a few generalities worth noting.
-Mortality and growth rates are driving heightened trophic sensitivities, yet do not individually contribute to non-additive effects (Figure \ref{pathways}).
+Mortality and growth rates are driving heightened trophic sensitivities, yet do not individually contribute to non-additive effects (Figure \ref{pathway}).
 Instead, trophic amplification is largely driven by disturbances on species species interactions (*i.e.* attack ($\alpha_{ij}$) and conversion ($e$) rates;
-Figure \ref{pathways}).
+Figure \ref{pathway}).

 \begin{figure}[H]
 \centering
 \includegraphics[width=0.7\columnwidth]{./Figures/vulnerability.png}
 \caption{
-Ranking of all univariate and multivariate pathways of effect as a function of trophic (A,B) and position (C,D) sensitivity.
+Ranking of trophic sensitivity ($S_{i,j}$) and amplification ($A_{i,j}$) scores for all univariate and multivariate pathways of effects on all 13 unique motif positions in the three-species motifs explored, \textit{i.e.} tri-trophic food chain, omnivory, exploitative competition, apparent competition, partially connected and disconnected.
+Trophic sensitivity is the variation in species initial abundance at equilibrium and the abundance after disturbances are simulated through univariate or multivariate pathways of effect.
-Pathways and motif positions identified as weak entry points (\textit{i.e.}
+Pathways of effects identified as weak entry points (\textit{i.e.}
-highly sensitive to disturbances) and biotic sinks (\textit{i.e.} insensitive to disturbances) are identified by the red and blue regions, respectively.
+highly sensitive to disturbances) and biotic sinks (\textit{i.e.} insensitive to disturbances) are identified by red and blue regions, respectively.
+Trophic amplification is the deviance of a multivariate pathway of effect and the sum of the univariate effects composing the pathway of effect, \textit{i.e.} the additive model.
+Pathways of effect identified as biotic buffers (\textit{i.e.}
+synergistic effect of disturbances) and biotic buffers (\textit{i.e.}
+antagonistic effect of disturbances) are identified by the red and blue regions, respectively.
 }
 \label{vulnerability}
 \end{figure}